Aurnab990/ibos-assesment/README.md

    - **Objective:** Implement user authentication.
    - **Requirements:**
      - Users can sign up and log in.
-     - Context API is used to manage global authentication state.
+     - Context API is used to manage the global authentication state.
      - Session-based state management ensures users remain logged in until they log out.

 ### 2. **Product Listing**